slamora/brackets-wiki/Research:-HTML-DOM-Data-Structure.md

 If we start with a simple event model, it seems like it should be possible to later migrate to OT.
 Diff/Patch would basically work with OT as well (because a Patch would be an operation).

 One final note: for dealing with synchronization with the browser DOM, it would be possible to use [MutationObservers](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).
 These appear to be available in Chrome today.
 I would imagine that listening to the whole document for mutations is likely expensive, but it may be okay for our use (authoring work).

+## Well-formed HTML

+In the context of this feature, "well-formed HTML" means markup and content that can be pushed to the browser and expect it to render in a reasonable way.
+Modern browsers are _very_ forgiving in the markup they render.
+They ignore what the don't understand and subsequent markup and content is generally not affected.

+Well-formed markup just needs to satisfy generic tag format:

+* &lt;tag attr="val" attr2&gt;
+* &lt;tag attr="val"/&gt;

+It's not critical to require ending tags (i.e. &lt;/tag&gt;) as browsers do a good job of auto-inserting them.
+Also, Brackets auto-inserts these, anyway, so it's not an issue unless user turns this off.

+It's not important to perform "W3C Validation" because it's too strict for many users (and also a moving target).

+It's also not important to validate that tag and attribute, names and context are valid.
+Users want to see results in browser for visual feedback -- not wait for perfect markup.